skrifana/youcode_26/README.md

 NourishHer is built with a deep understanding of shelter realities.

 ### Respect Privacy
-- No accounts
-- No login requirements
+- Requires no personal accoutn or login credentials.

 ### Accessibility
-- Supports 13+ languages
+- Supports 13+ languages, reducing English fluency requirements and an emphasis on visual first design.
-- Minimal reliance on English
-- Visual-first design

 ### Shared Device Friendly
 - Optimized for shelter computers and communal tablets

 ### Flexible Interaction
-- Quick recipe outputs
+- Quick recipe outputs with an interactive experience that helps users understand the cooking experience and nutritional facts.
-- Optional interactive experiences
-- Easy-to-read, visual formats

 ---